 In addition to requesting discretionary review by the Planning Commission, one may appeal the issuance of the building permit to the Board of Appeals.
 Such an appeal may be filed within 15 days of the date of permit issuance (permits are officially issued by the Department of Building Inspection’s Central Permit Bureau; this issuance comes well after the Planning Department’s approval of the project.)

-Applicants requesting Discretionary Review must fill out the Discretionary Review application and submit it in person at the Planning counter at the Permit Center, with the required materials along with a check, money order or debit/credit for the required intake fee amount (please consult with current fee schedule).
-The application will not be accepted by mail, messenger or at the Planning Department reception desk.
+Applicants requesting Discretionary Review must fill out the Discretionary Review application and submit CPC.Intake@sfgov.org with the required materials.
+You will receive follow-up instructions via email on how – and by when – to post payment for the DR Application.
+The application will not be accepted by mail, messenger or at the Planning desk located at the Permit Center.
 Attach additional pages as necessary, labeling all additional pages with the address of the property for which you are requesting Discretionary Review.
 Please number each page accordingly.
 You must provide each of the following to accompany your Discretionary Review application.
 Please answer all questions fully.
 Please type or print in ink and attach pages if necessary.